和訳は英文の下にきますが、現在作業中です。 / The Japanese translation is under construction and will follow the English text.

 1. What is Sado Gold Mines?

-Actually there were multiple gold mines.
+Actually there were multiple mines there.
 A total of 55 mines were operating at one time, and they produced gold, silver, copper and other minerals.
-At one point, they were the most productive mines in Japan.
+Sado was the largest mining system in Japan.

-The mines in Sado closed in 1989 due to depletion, but some of the ruins have been organized for tourism.
-One such place is the mines in Aikawa District, and in this post we will tell you mostly about it.
+Although all mines in Sado closed in 1989 due to depletion, some of the ruins have been organized for tourism and education.
+One such place is the ones in Aikawa District.
+In this post, we will tell you mostly about it.

 Mines in Sado operated from 1601 to 1989.
 That covers Edo, Meiji, Taisho and Showa Period, and some even say it reached Heisei Period, too.
 Emperor Hirohito passed away in 1989, which some consider both the last year of Showa and the first of Heisei.

-Sado was the largest mining system in Japan.
-It supported the Japanese economy after Edo Period, and had a significant influence on the life of people, both local and those from outside the island.
+Sado mines supported the Japanese economy during and after Edo Period, and had a significant influence on the life of people, both local and those from outside the island.

 2. Travel to Sado Gold Mines

-If you visit Sado Gold Mines from the mainland, take a jetfoil (a super speed passenger boat) at Niigata Port, and you will get to Ryotsu Port on Sado Island in about 55 minutes.
+To visit the ruins of Sado Gold Mines from the mainland, take a jetfoil (a super speed passenger boat) at Niigata Port, and you will get to Ryotsu Port on Sado Island in 55 minutes.

 If you have extra time and would like to go more cheaply, a car ferry is a choice.
 It takes more than two and a half hours but you can take a nap.
 Tatami mat and blanket are available for everyone.*

-From the port to the ruins of the gold mines in Aikawa District, you can rent a car, take a taxi for tourists, or a local bus.
+From the port to the ruins in Aikawa District, you can rent a car, take a taxi for tourists, or a local bus.

-By bus, it take about 70 minutes to the last stop, Kinzan Iko meaning the Ruins of the Gold Mine.
-The service is not frequent but they planned the schedule in sync with the jetfoil arrival and departure times.
+By bus, it takes about 70 minutes to the last stop, Kinzan Iko, meaning the Ruins of the Gold Mine.
+The service is not frequent but they plan the schedule in sync with the jetfoil arrival and departure times.

-You can get off the bus about 10 minutes before the last stop and walk around the historic downtown of Aikawa, the municipal seat, get tourism information, and have lunch.
-(Note: Many restaurants close at 2PM, and won’t open until around 5PM.)
+You can get off the bus at Aikawa about 10 minutes before the last stop and walk around the historic downtown of Aikawa, the municipal seat, get tourism information, and have lunch.
+(Note: Unlike in big cities where restaurants are open straight for many hours, most restaurants close at 2PM, and won’t open until around 5PM.)

-Other than Aikawa district, Nishi-mikawa District is also a part of the World Heritage.
-People knew well there was gold sand in the river, but Nishi-mikawa doesn’t seem to be ready to receive tourists yet.
+Other than Aikawa district, Nishi-Mikawa District is also a part of the World Heritage.
+The presence of gold sand in the river has been known at least since 12th Century, but unfortunately, Nishi-Mikawa doesn’t seem to be ready to receive tourists yet.

-*There is another sea route from the mainland, Naoetsu Port, to Ogi Port on Sado Island.
+*There is another sea route to Sado from the mainland, Naoetsu Port, to Ogi Port on Sado Island.
 Also you can fly to Sado Airport which is located near Ryotsu Port.

 3. Doyu no Warito (a relic of open cast mining)

-Get off the bus at the destination, Kinzan Iko, and you will see a small mountain with a strange shape.
-It is one of the old gold mine, and it looks as if someone had slashed on the top of it with a hatchet.
+Get off the bus at the destination, Kinzan Iko (Ruins of Gold Mines), and you will see a small mountain with a strange shape.
+It is one of the old gold mines, and it looks as if someone had slashed on the top of it with a hatchet.
 The most famous view in the Sado mines, it’s called “Doyu no Warito (Broken Door of Doyu)”.

-Doyu is the name of the excellent gold vein found here in the beginning of the Edo Era.
+Doyu is the name of the excellent gold vein found here in the beginning of the Edo Period.
 A lot of people pursued the gold by hand-digging, leaving the mountain thus half severed.

 4. Visit to the Ruins

-We entered a mine called Sodayu Mine which was opened in the beginning of the Edo Period.
-They dug the shaft in a pentagon shape, which was the character of mines in Edo.
+We entered a former mine called Sodayu Mine which was opened in the early Edo Period.
+They dug the shaft in a pentagon shape, which was the character of mines in those days.

-We visited it on a hot day, but after just a few steps down the stone staircase, it felt chilly.
+We visited Sodayu Mine on a hot day, but after just a few steps down the stone staircase, it felt chilly.
 Groundwater constantly trickled down the walls, wetting the paved ground.

-They had created scenes with near life-size figures to show how people worked and lived in the mine.
-Panels explained them mostly in Japanese, and a little in English, but even if you don’t understand, it looks interesting.
+From place to place, wax figures were on display to show how people worked and lived in the mine.
+Panels explained them mostly in Japanese, and a little in English.

 When we came out of the mine, there was a small museum of the mining history in Sado and the old mining tools and equipments.